mkmoisen/pychbase/README.md

 For Non-MapR environments you have to worry about all the environment variables.
 Please check the end of this readme for the guide on these environment variables.

+Note that I haven't yet tested it on Cloudera, and I wasn't able to get the jars/classpath working

     export PYCHBASE_IS_MAPR=FALSE
     export PYCHBASE_LIBJVM_DIR=/usr/lib/jvm/jre-1.7.0/lib/amd64/server
     export PYCHBASE_INCLUDE_DIR=/home/matthew/libhbase/target/libhbase-1.0-SNAPSHOT/include